silverstar194/Nano-SpeedTest/README.md

 ```sh
 $ python manage.py test
 ```
-In order to do you need to have a node set up.
+In order to do this you need to have a node set up.
 We have included a link on setup in the next section.

 ## Setting Up Node
 https://github.com/nanocurrency/raiblocks/wiki/Docker-node